4RCAN3/PyAlgo/CONTRIBUTING.md

 - What new changes have been made/working of the new module
 - Check whether it follows the code formatting
 - Create a test for the code using the unittest module in the `test` directory

+> If the PR passes the the travis-ci build, it will be merged to the main branch.